StayFrostyLads/2022GroupProject/README.md

 ## Description:

-Desert of Doom is a clone of Thin Ice by Club Penguin.
+Desert of Doom is a clone of Thin Ice by Club Penguin (clone of the idea - new theme and original levels).
 It is a puzzle type game where the user tries to get through each level and get the most points.
 Controls are WASD/Arrow Keys to move.

 ### Year-2 Concepts